ottomatica/docable-notebooks/docs/examples/workshops/EngineeringBasics/MarkdownEditors.md

 * A list of skills
 * If brave, a table and a favorite code snippet.

-Commit and push the code to your Project0.
+Commit and push the code to your remote repository.

 ## Advanced: Creating a WebPage using GitHub Pages